Mu Ko Ang Thong National Marine Park – Thailand

 - By speed boat.
 We tried to do this option: booking a more expensive tour but with less people (12 persons) and then snorkeling in the only nice place in the surroundings: Koh Wao (far north of the archipelago).
 This excursion includes lunch and the visit to Ko Wua Talap and the Emerald Lake viewpoint.
 Plan included they leaving us at the island and next day in the afternoon coming back by thai boat.
 We tried that through an agency in Koh Samui but they tried to trick us and we had to cancel it.

 In the next map you can see all the places I’ve mentioned throughout this article.

-The booking website has been modified recently but I guess the process is still the same.
-First book through the web and then you have 3 days (be careful with the timezone difference) to send the payment, either by bank transfer or using a thai bank.
+The booking website has been modified and the process is not the same (read section accommodation).
+Anyway, I tell you my experience about the old process: First book through the web and then you have 3 days (be careful with the timezone difference) to send the payment, either by bank transfer or using a thai bank.
 The only possibility though, if you don’t live in Thailand, is making a bank transfer (the bank fee may cost more than the bungalow, we paid 24 euro).
 For us the reservation of the bungalow in Ko Wua Talap was an uncertainty during days because they didn’t reply to our email to verify the payment and we only had two documents: the sent booking and the receipt of the bank transfer.
 They were really slow in changing the status of the booking to OK on their web page.
-If the process remains the same you should take note of the time and date you make the booking, that might be useful to verify the status on the calendar on the web page.

 We took the tour in our hotel at Koh Samui.
 The price included the park fees as well.